Deep Learning for Event-based Vision: A Comprehensive Survey and Benchmarks: Event Processing for DNNs

 \subsubsection{Event Super-Resolution}

-Different from the super-solution (SR) for RGB data, event SR requires distribution estimation in both spatial and temporal dimensions.
-Li \etal ~\cite{li2019super} first proposed to solve the spatiotemporal SR problem of the LR event image.
-Later on, Wang \etal ~\cite{wang2020joint} proposed to bridge intensity images and events from the Dynamic Vision Sensor (DVS) via joint image filtering, so as to obtain motion-compensated event frames with High-resolution (HR) and low noise.
-The first DL-based approach was proposed by Duan \etal~\cite{duan2021eventzoom}, who addressed the joint denoising and SR by using a multi-resolution event recording system and a 3D U-Net-based framework \textemdash EventZoom.
-Specifically, EventZoom incorporates event-to-image reconstruction to achieve resolution enhancement.
-Furthermore, Li \etal \cite{li2021event} proposed an SNN framework with a constraint learning mechanism to simultaneously learn the spatial and temporal distributions of the input event streams.
-More recently, Weng \etal \cite{weng2022boosting} introduced a Recurrent Neural Network (RNN) that employs temporal propagation and spatiotemporal fusion nets to ensure the restoration abilities of fine-grained event details without any auxiliary of high-quality and HR frames.
-Though the solutions above achieve plausible performance, the computational costs in spatiotemporal distribution estimation lead to high latency for large factor SR, \eg, $\times 16$.
-Future research could focus on reducing inference latency and lightweight network design.
+Different from image super-solution (SR), event SR requires distribution estimation in both spatial and temporal dimensions.
+Li \etal ~\cite{li2019super} first proposed to solve the spatial-temporal SR problem of the LR event image.
+Later on, Wang \etal ~\cite{wang2020joint} proposed to bridge intensity images and events from the Dynamic Vision Sensor (DVS) via joint image filtering, so as to obtain motion-compensated event frames with high-resolution (HR) and less noise.
+The first DL-based approach is proposed by Duan \etal~\cite{duan2021eventzoom}, which addresses the joint denoising and SR by using a multi-resolution event recording system and a 3D U-Net-based framework, called EventZoom.
+In particular, it incorporates event-to-image reconstruction to achieve resolution enhancement.
+Furthermore, Li \etal \cite{li2021event} proposed an SNN framework with a constraint learning mechanism to simultaneously learn the spatial and temporal distributions of event streams.
+Recently, Weng \etal \cite{weng2022boosting} introduced a Recurrent Neural Network (RNN) that employs temporal propagation and spatial-temporal fusion net to ensure the restoration abilities of fine-grained event details without any auxiliary high-quality and HR frames.